 ----------------------------------------------------------------

-The first step in defining a model of the task presented in Experiment was to specify the hypothesis space H and the hypotheses h that comprise that space.
+The first step in defining a model of the task presented in Experiment 1 was to specify the hypothesis space H and the hypotheses h that comprise that space.
 This step is necessary if one seeks to use Bayes' rule to determine the hypothesis with the largest posterior probability.
-Because Experiment uses two objects (i.e., two candidate causes), the hypothesis space consists of four hypotheses.
-The specific parameterization of each hypothesis in the space is specified by the activation law, which, for Experiment , states that the.
+Because Experiment 2 uses two objects (i.e., two candidate causes), the hypothesis space consists of four hypotheses.
+The specific parameterization of each hypothesis in the space is specified by the activation law, which, for Experiment 2, states that the blicket detector will activate if, and only if, a blicket object contacts it.
 The second step in defining this model is to specify the prior probabilities of each hypothesis.
 If we assume that the probability that a particular object is a blicket is independent of the probability that other objects are blickets, then the prior probabilities for hypotheses 1-4, respectively, are p2, p(1-p), p(1-p), and (1-p)2.
-These prior probabilities then used to compute posterior probabilities for each hypothesis when new data is observed according to Bayes' rule (see Table 1 for the prior and posterior probabilities of each hypothesis at different points in the backwards-blocking condition).
+These prior probabilities can then be used to compute posterior probabilities for each hypothesis when new data is observed according to Bayes' rule (see Table 1 for the prior and posterior probabilities of each hypothesis at different points in the BB condition).

-To determine the prior probability that object A or B is a blicket in Experiment 4, to determine the likelihood, p(d|h), that object A or B is a blicket across each of the four hypotheses.
+To determine the prior probability that object A or B is a blicket in Experiment 4, a first requirement is to determine the likelihood, p(d|h), that object A or B is a blicket across each of the four hypotheses.
 In particular, we must determine whether a causal link exists between object A or B and the effect.
 Because we are using deterministic hypotheses—which is not a necessary requirement (for an extended discussion about deterministic and non-deterministic hypotheses, see Griffiths et al., 2011)—whenever a link exists the likelihood is set to 1 and 0 otherwise.
 Once we have determined whether such a link exists for a particular object, we can compute the likelihood that object A or B is a blicket by taking the product of the likelihood that object A (or B) activated the detector under each hypothesis (according to the aforementioned procedure) and the prior probability of each hypothesis and then summing this product.
 To determine the probability that object B is a blicket, for example, we can compute the following equation

 pB→Ed= hpB→Ehp(h),